Share this post:

 How to search existing applications in Buckinghamshire

-Buckinghamshire Council hosts an online planning register where you can:
+Buckinghamshire Council hosts an online planning register where you can:- Search by address, parish, or ward

 - View neighbour applications (helpful for context and strategy)